-Spring break and Easter week mean time off for many people.
+Spring break and weekends mean time off for many people.
 With friends or family, as a couple or alone, we plan trips to beaches, national parks, mountains, waterfalls, volcanoes… This diverse country has so many options.

 For wild animals, there is no time off.
 They try to cross the roads that crisscross their habitats and there we are, humans, driving toward our destinations.

 Learning to share the road with animals is just a small step— but not less important— to minimize roadkill.
 How can we do it?
 Here are seven tips.

 Before reading them, remember to give priority to your safety, the safety of your passengers and of others traveling on the road.
 Now, here are the tips.